bjaan/roland-juno-g-display-replacement/README.md

 ### 3.5.
 Wire the LCD module

 Using the jumper wires connect the LCD module to Raspberry Pi Pico.
 Slide the female end on the pin header and solder the pin to the Raspberry Pi and cut off the excess.
-It needs to flush to the surface.
+It needs flat on the surface.

    ![Disassembly](docs/screen_and_pi_connected.png)